panchul/workspace/doc/Career.md

    ways to improve it without losing sight of your vision.

 4. Shift the hierarchy and establish a company culture where every idea is welcome, communicationis open and collaboration is embedded in every decision.
-It’s important to remember that people are your greatest asset and you need to invest in them.
+It's important to remember that people are your greatest asset and you need to invest in them.

 5. Now that you have established a loyal and trustful team with talent in the right places, you can sit back and start looking at the big picture.
-Nevertheless, it’s important to remain visible, approachable and connected to all of the moving parts of the business.
+Nevertheless, it's important to remain visible, approachable and connected to all of the moving parts of the business.

 Delegation is a balancing act but when you get it right, that’s when growth